eonist/eonist.github.io/_posts/2021-06-10-NSOperationQueue-in-swift.md

-My notes on queuing things in swift<!--more-->
+My notes on queuing things with NSOperationQueue in swift<!--more-->

-### Gotchas:
-- A queue is a list where you can only insert new items at the back and remove items from the front.
-This ensures that the first item you enqueue is also the first item you dequeue.
-First come, first serve!
-- A Queue fits quite well any use-cases where the information needs to be computed in the specific entry order.
-For instance, if you build a chat interface, you want to include each message in the same way they have been typed.
-Queueing them in the same order while sent to a backend service would be a nice way to do it.
+> NSOperation is an object that can be subclassed, added to NSOperationQueues, etc. DispatchWorkItem is more "lightweight"

 ### NSOperation
-- What is Nsoperationqueue in Swift?
+- What is NsOperationQueue in Swift?
 A queue that regulates the execution of operations.
 - NSOperation represents a single unit of work.
 It’s an abstract class that offers a useful, thread-safe structure for modeling state, priority, dependencies, and management.
 - Examples of tasks that lend themselves well to NSOperation include network requests, image resizing, text processing, or any other repeatable, structured, long-running task that produces associated state or data.
 - GCD is ideal for in-line asynchronous processing, NSOperation provides a more comprehensive, object-oriented model of computation for encapsulating all of the data around structured, repeatable tasks in an application.